pywbem/pywbemtools/docs/pywbemclicommands.rst

 Input parameters for the method can be specified with the ``--parameter``/``-p`` command option, which can be specified multiple times.
+For details, see :ref:`Specifying CIM property and parameter values`.

-The return value and output parameters are displayed in the :term:`CIM object output formats`.
+The return value and output parameters are displayed using :term:`CIM object output formats`.

 This command invokes a method on a class, not on an instance.
 To invoke a